MuteMini/Book-Translate-Tool/README.md

 # Book Translate Tool
 Personal python tool to turn images of non-english books into an easily translatable base-slate pdf.

-## Installing Package
+## Installing Program
+First, clone the repository into a folder of your choice.
+Run this on a Python greater than 3.11.

-Run ```pip install requirements.txt``` to install all modules.
+Perform ```pip install requirements.txt``` in the src file to install all modules.

-Go into the src directory and run ```python main.py```.
+Run ```python main.py``` in the src directory.
 The app should immediately open in a new window.

-## Running Release

-So far, only Windows 64-bit OS is supported, as I used PyInstaller to form the python bin files.
-There are no plans to deploy this desktop app to more environments.